 Workers’ compensation can help support you while you recover from your injury and figure out how to get back on your feet.
 However, getting the benefits you need and deserve can often prove to be challenging.
 Hiring our experienced Jersey City workers’ compensation attorneys can help ensure you get the medical treatment and partial wage replacement you’re owed according to your employer’s policy.
-Contact a skilled attorney from Brach Eichler Trial Lawyers today by calling (201) 583-5765 to schedule your free consultation.
+Contact a skilled attorney from Brach Eichler Injury Lawyers today by calling (201) 583-5765 to schedule your free consultation.

 Why Do I Need an Attorney?

 Workers’ compensation cases are notoriously complicated.
 A set of strict notification and filing deadlines governs these claims.
 Missing a deadline or making a small mistake on your claim application can result in a denied claim.
 An attorney experienced in workers’ compensation law will have the skills, resources, and knowledge necessary to effectively stand up to adverse insurance companies.